-Evidence of trypanosomes in blood or lymph.
-No evidence of trypanosomes in CSF.
-Having a permanent address and able to comply with the schedule of follow-up visits.
-Willing to be hospitalised to receive treatment.
-Exclusion Criteria Severe malnutrition, defined as Body Mass Index &lt; 16.
-Unable to take medication by the oral route.
-Pregnancy or breast-feeding (for women of child-bearing potential, a urine pregnancy test will be performed within 24 hours prior to the start of treatment).
-Clinically significant medical condition (other than HAT) that could, in the opinion of the Investigator, jeopardise the patient's safety or interfere with participation in the study, including, but not limited to significant liver or cardiovascular disease, suspected or proven active infection (including HIV infection), CNS trauma or seizure disorder, coma or consciousness disturbances.
-Severely deteriorated general status, including as a result of cardiovascular shock, respiratory distress or end-stage disease.
-Any condition (excluding HAT-specific symptoms) that affects the patient's ability to communicate with the Investigator as required to complete the study.
-Any contraindication to imidazole drugs, i.e. known hypersensitivity to imidazoles.
-Prior treatment for HAT in the previous 2 years.
-Prior enrolment in the study or prior intake of fexinidazole.
-Foreseeable difficulty complying with follow-up, including migrant worker, refugee status, itinerant trader.
-Active alcohol or drug addiction.
-Clinically significant laboratory test abnormality, including for example: alanine aminotransferase and/or aspartate aminotransferase more than 2 times the upper limit of normal (ULN), total bilirubin more than 1.5 x ULN, severe leukopenia at &lt; 2000/mm, potassium &lt; 3.5 mmol/L, any other clinically significant laboratory test abnormality (see Investigator manual for details).
+- Refusal to participate in the study, expressed by child - Body weight strictly less than 20 Kg; - Severe malnutrition, defined as Body Mass Index < 16. (-2 standard deviation); - Unable to take medication by the oral route; - Pregnancy or breast-feeding ; - Clinically significant medical condition (other than HAT) that could, in the opinion of the Investigator, jeopardise the patient's safety or interfere with participation in the study, including, but not limited to significant liver or cardiovascular disease, suspected or proven active infection (including HIV infection), CNS trauma or seizure disorder, coma or consciousness disturbances; - Severely deteriorated general status, including as a result of cardiovascular shock, respiratory distress or end-stage disease; - Any condition (excluding HAT-specific symptoms) that affects the patient's ability to communicate with the Investigator as required to complete the study; - Any contraindication to imidazole drugs, i.e. known hypersensitivity to imidazoles; - Prior treatment for HAT in the previous 2 years; - Prior enrolment in the study or prior intake of fexinidazole; - Foreseeable difficulty complying with follow-up, including family of migrant workers, refugee status, itinerant trader, etc.; - Active alcohol or drug addiction. - Clinically significant laboratory test abnormality, with: - alanine aminotransferase and/or aspartate aminotransferase more than 2 times the upper limit of normal (ULN), - o total bilirubin more than 1.5 x ULN, - severe leukopenia at < 2000/mm, - o potassium < 3.5 mmol/L, - any other clinically significant laboratory test abnormality (see Investigator manual for details);

-Pregnancy confirmed by a positive urine pregnancy test within 24 hours prior to the start of treatment.
-QTcF interval ≥ 450 msec on automatic reading, if the first reading is abnormal, a second reading will be performed at least 10 to 20 min later after placing the patient in the resting position.
-Not tested for malaria and/or not having received appropriate treatment for malaria.
-Not having received appropriate treatment for soil- transmitted helminthiasis.
-For the purposes of the study, patients will be stratified according to the following criteria: Patients at stage 1 : CSF WBC ≤ 5/μL Patients at early stage 2: CSF WBC 6 to 20/μL For the purposes of the study, the strata will be self-weighted.
-It is planned to include at least 101 patients par stratum.
-Study Duration Each patient's participation will last approximately 19 months and will include: pre-treatment period, treatment period of 10 days (D1 to D10), hospitalisation for 1 to 7 days after treatment, additional follow-up visit at 9 weeks after D1, i.e. between D64 and D70), out-patient follow-up with visits at 6, 12 and 18 months.
-Investigational Product Investigational Product Fexinidazole, 600-mg tablets to be taken by the oral route after the main meal: 1800 mg (3 tablets) in one daily intake for 4 days, and then 1200 mg (2 tablets) in one daily intake for 6 days.
-The total duration of treatment will be 10 days.
-Statistical Analyses Analysis Sets The primary analysis will be performed on: the intent-to-treat population, comprising all patients who received at least one dose of fexinidazole; the per-protocol population, comprising all patients who adhered to the protocol with no major violations that could interfere with the efficacy analysis.
+Pregnancy confirmed by a positive urine pregnancy test within 24 hours prior to the start of treatment (see Section 5.8.3 Contraception; p 41) - for girls ≥ 12 years of age; ECG abnormality as assessed by central cardiologist; QTcF interval ≥ 450 msec on automatic reading, if the first reading is abnormal, a second reading will be performed at least 10 to 20 min after placing the patient in the resting position; Not tested for malaria and/or not having received appropriate treatment for malaria Not having received appropriate treatment for soil-transmitted helminthiasis Study Duration Each patient's participation will last approximately 19 months and will include: Pre-treatment period Treatment period of 10 days Hospitalisation for 3 to 7 days after treatment Additional follow-up visit at 9 weeks after D1 (between D64 and D70) Out-patient follow-up with visits at 3, 6, 12, and 18 months.
+Investigational Product Investigational Product Fexinidazole, 600-mg tablets to be taken by the oral route after the main meal: Patients with body weight ≥ 20 kg and &lt; 35 kg: 1200 mg (2 tablets) in one daily intake for 4 days, followed by 600 mg (1 tablet) in one daily intake for the next 6 days.
+Patients with body weight ≥ 35 kg: 1800 mg (3 tablets) in one daily intake for 4 days, followed by 1200 mg (2 tablets) in one daily intake for 4 days, followed by Statistical Analyses Analysis Sets Analysis of the primary efficacy endpoint will be performed on the intention-to-treat population.
+Intention-to-treat population: all patients who received at least one dose of fexinidazole.